McHauge/Smoke-Stopper/README.md

 ---- Development ----

+Primary editor: McHauge

+Current version: 	V7.0 - With better polarity portection than V6.0, this meaning it will portect if the power into the input is worng it will portect, but if the polarity error is after this unit then this will not portect before it trips.

+Beta Version:

-Current version: 	V6.0 - Tested and working
+version V6.0 - Tested and working, first stable version that would allow moter ideling.

-Beta Version: 		V7.0 - Working on better polarity portection

 version V5.0 - First version to work but would not allow the drone to start up.

 version V1.0-V4.0 - dosen't work as intendet, does nothing, burns, or wont turn of again.

-Primary editor: McHauge

 ---- History ----

+2017-OCT-11 - V7 has been testet with succes, this version has better polarity portection.

 2017-OCT-9 - All files a now up on GitHub.